Three Steps to Success...

 This should be the starting point for your Community Games as part of its success will depend on your ability to deliver what your community wants.
 The following questions are useful to consider:

 • What are your community’s interests?
-For example, is there a local sports team that is supported passionately?
+E.g. is there a local sports team that is supported passionately?
 If so, you could ask them to be involved on the day.

 • What is the age and ethnic make-up of your community?
 This could influence what activities you include.